Timing Guide

 - Trust is building

-- You understand their situation
+- You understand their general situation and why they're calling

-- You know the substance and severity
+- You know the substance and basic severity

-- They've told their story
+- They've shared their initial story

-- Major barriers are addressed
+- Major barriers (insurance, job, timeline) are addressed

 - They're asking "what next" questions